Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

-In~\cref{fig:tsne} we show a $t$-SNE visualisation of the CLIP+PGN model that was trained jointly on four datasets.
-First, we find that the PGN learns features that are well-correlated with the domains.
-This is particularly interesting as the model did not receive any signal with regards to individual items' dataset origin, which shows that such a procedure could be used for adapting to mixed domain or unsorted datasets.
-Second, we observe that some domains contain images that have similar PGN outputs, notably between UCF and Pets.
-These are potentially explained by overlaps in depicted objects, \textit{e.g.}, UCF contains classes such as ``walking a dog'', while Pets contains multiple dog classes.
+In~\cref{fig:tsne} we show a $t$-SNE visualisation of PGN outputs for four datasets.
+The PGN was trained in the PGN+CLIP setup of \cref{s:exp-large-scale}, on the union of the four datasets.
+First, we find that the PGN learns features that are well-correlated with the domains, despite not having access to the individual item's dataset origin.
+This means that such a procedure could be used for adapting to mixed domain or unsorted datasets.
+We also observe that some domains contain images that have similar PGN outputs, notably UCF and Pets.
+This discovery might be explained by overlaps in depicted objects, \textit{e.g.}, UCF contains classes such as ``walking a dog'', while Pets contains multiple dog classes.